 - Lit. showing, demonstrating

 - Lit. to

 Justification by Faith

-5 Therefore, answer me this: He who supplies you with the Spirit and works miracles among you, does He do it by the works of the Law, or by the hearing of faith?
-6 Yes, He does it by faith, even as He did with Abraham, who “believed God, and it was accounted to him for righteousness?”1 7 Know, then, that those who are of faith are the sons of Abraham.
-8 And the Scripture, foreseeing that God would justify the Gentiles by faith, preached the gospel to Abraham beforehand, saying, “In you shall all the nations be blessed.”2 9 So then, those who are of faith are blessed with believing Abraham.
+5 Therefore, answer me this: He who supplies you with the Spirit and works miracles among you, does he do it by the works of the Law or by hearing with faith?
+6 He does it by faith, just as he did with Abraham, who believed God, and it was credited to him as righteousness.3 7 Know, then, that those whose way is based on faith4 are the true sons of Abraham; 8 and the Scripture, foreseeing that God would justify the Gentiles by faith, proclaimed the gospel to Abraham ahead of time, saying, “In you all the nations will be blessed.”5 9 So then: Those whose way is based on faith are blessed along with believing Abraham.

 25 But now that faith has come, we are no longer under a tutor.
-26 For you are all sons of God through faith in Christ Jesus.
+26 For you all are sons of God through faith in Christ Jesus.
 27 For as many of you as were baptized into Christ have clothed yourselves with Christ.
-28 There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you all are one in Christ Jesus.
-29 And if you are Christ’s, then you are Abraham’s seed, and heirs according to the promise.
+28 There is neither Jew nor Greek, slave nor free, male nor female—for you all are one in Christ Jesus.
+29 And if you belong to Christ, then you are Abraham’s seed, and therefore heirs according to the promise.